MicrosoftDocs/azure-dev-docs/articles/terraform/get-started-windows.md

         $psCredential = Get-Credential
         ```

     1. Construct a `PsCredential` object in memory.
-Replace the placeholders with the appropriate values for your Azure subscription and service principal.
+Replace the placeholders with the appropriate values for your service principal.
 This pattern is how you would log in from a script.

         ```powershell
         $spName = "<servicePrincipalName>"